Do I Need a Permit?

 A building permit is required for the installation of both prefab and masonry units.
 If the units have electrical requirements, an electrical permit is also required.
 Units shall be listed by a national listing/testing agency (i.e., UL).
 Installation shall be in accordance with the owner’s manual.
 Inspections of the installation are critical.

 A building permit is required when installing solar or wind power equipment.
-Permits include building and electric and plumbing & heating/air conditioning where these systems are involved.
+Permits include building, electrical and plumbing and heating and/or air conditioning where these systems are involved.
 Reviews include structural support of equipment on structures and installation requirements as per recognized testing agencies/testing labs.

 Converting to a Two-Family